-Now, lets install these libraries for this project.
-To do so, first we need to activate the virtual enviornment.
+- Now, lets install these libraries for this project.
+To do so, first we need to activate the virtual environment.
 To do so, type the following in your terminal.

 Note: If you are on windows then it would be Scripts instead of bin

 Now, its time to install the libraries.
 To do so, again type the following in your terminal.

 Now, we are done with the setup part.
 Lets now start writing the actual code.
 Before beginning with the code, I would like to make something clear.
 I would be writing the entire code in a single file, i.e. the database models and the routes all together, which is not a good practice and definitely not manageable for larger projects.
 Try keeping creating separate python files or modules for routes and database models.